Negative Bank Balance: What Happens to Your Account Next?

-If you overdraw your account, consider discontinuing all non-essential payments or transactions using the account, until the negative balance is sorted.
-The bank charges you an overdraft or NSF fee for every transaction or made using the account.
+If you have a negative account balance, consider discontinuing all non-essential payments or transactions using the account until the negative account balance is sorted.
+The bank charges you an overdraft or Non-Sufficient Funds NSF fee for every transaction made using the account.
 Continuing to use the account will make the negative figure even bigger.

 If you have automatic payments that are supposed to be made using the account to cover certain recurring expenses, consider stopping them as well.